priyanshu-solon/FreeCodeCamp_Projects/README.md

 # FreeCodeCamp_Projects

 All the projects that were submitted to gain the <i>Free Code Camp</i> Certification...
-This very repository is made to store and update the projects present on the FreeCodeCamp website and learn to use Github itself
+This very repository is made to store and update the projects present on the FreeCodeCamp website and learn to use Github itself.

+Feel free to look around the various website and code required for the certification.

 Interesting Certification's present on FreeCodeCamp: